deep5050/radio-active/README.md

 player = ffplay
 ```

+> [!WARNING]
-Do NOT modify the keys, only change the values. you can give any absolute or relative path as filepath.
+> Do NOT modify the keys, only change the values. you can give any absolute or relative path as filepath.

 ### Bonus Tips